 Projects involving the conversion of existing buildings or structures from one use to another without enlargement of the gross floor area.

-All marijuana uses requiring a Site Plan Review Permit, unless meets the requirements of a Tier III application in subsection d below.
+All cannabis uses requiring a Site Plan Review Permit, unless meets the requirements of a Tier III application in subsection d below.

 Any project which involves drilling for or excavating natural resources, including mineral extraction, on land or under water where the area affected is between 5,000 and 30,000 square feet.